nomad-nmr/nomad-docs/docs/getting-started/for-developers.md

 SMTP_SENDER=''
 ```

 To connect the spectrometer client, you need to login using admin username and the backdoor password that was set up in environmental variables and add an instrument into database.
-More information can be found on [NOMAD configuration](NOMAD-config).
+More information can be found on [Tips & Tricks](./tips.md).
 Then you need to enter instrument ID in client.env file and restart the Docker containers.

 To start NOMAD you need to navigate to nomad-server folder and run